hyperknot/openfreemap/docs/self_hosting.md

 #### 2. Certs and domains

 Currently the domain is hard coded to `tiles.openfreemap.org`.
-Please search & replace for this string to your custom one.
+Please search & replace this.

 The script is made with long expiry CloudFlare origin certificates in mind, which are placed in the `config/certs` folder.
 For self-hosting you may want to use Let's Encrypt or similar automated tool.

-The support for this is coming later.
+If you know how to make Let's Encrypt work with Round Robin DNS, please comment in the Discussions.

 #### 3. Deploy a http-host